vacp2p/rfc/specs/waku/v2/waku-relay.md

 <!-- TODO: realized that the prime security objective of the `relay` protocol is to provide peers anonymity as such this feature is prioritized over other features e.g., anonymity is preferred over authenticity and integrity.
 It might be good to motivate anonymity and its impact on the relay protocol or other protocols invoking relay protocol.-->

 - **Message Publisher Anonymity**: To preserve message publisher anonymity, one should remove any PII from the published message.
 As such, `relay` protocol follows the `StrictNoSign` policy as described in [libp2p PubSub specs](https://github.com/libp2p/specs/tree/master/pubsub#message-signing).
 As the result of the `StrictNoSign` policy, `Message`s should be built without the  `from`, `signature` and `key` fields since each of these three fields individually counts as PII for the author of the message (one can link the creation of the message with libp2p peerId and thus indirectly with the IP address of the publisher).
 Note that removing identifiable information from messages cannot lead to perfect anonymity.
-The direct connections of a publisher might be able to figure out which messages belong to that publisher by analyzing its traffic.
+The direct connections of a publisher might be able to figure out which `Message`s belong to that publisher by analyzing its traffic.
 The possibility of such inference may get higher when the `data` field is also not encrypted. <!-- TODO: more investigation on traffic analysis attacks and their success probability-->

 ## Future work